segnig/segnig/README.md

 - Active **LeetCode** user with a focus on **Data Structures and Algorithms**.

 ---

-### 💡 **Inspirations**

-Here’s a list of recommended books for aspiring Data Scientists with links to their respective sources:

 ### 📚 **Books I recommend for aspiring Data Scientists:**

 1. **Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow**